heavyimage/resume.heavyimage.com/markdown/template.md

 2019-present
 :	**Technical Director Consultant** (Global)

 Leveraging 11 years of Visual Effects (VFX) industry experience, consultant for various studios to assist them with their technical needs including pipeline, infrastructure and artist tools.

 Recent tasks have included Flame and Windows pipeline integration.

 2014-2019
 :	**Senior Pipeline Technical Director**, [Framestore](https://www.framestore.com/) (New York, London)

 After working as a VFX artist, made the transition to Pipeline/2D Technical Director (TD).
 A Technical Directors is **development and operations** role involving writing code and managing the infrastructure that supports production.

-Was hired by Framestore for my programming skills and experience as a compositor to be the point person for the 2D aspects of their new Integrated Advertising pipeline.
+Hired by Framestore for my combination of programming skill and experience as a compositor to be the point person for the 2D aspects of their new Integrated Advertising pipeline.

 Key Pipeline TD accomplishments: